Sikh art: Sikh Empire and other states

+There are fewer European artwork depicting Punjab and Sikhs when compared to other people and regions in India due to the fact that the Punjab was the last region of India to be conquered by the British.
+Despite this, the Sikh courts invited Western artists to their realms to carry out work, usually portraiture.
 After Sikhs came into increasing contact with Europeans after 1830, the main influence on Punjabi Sikh art shifted from Pahari styles and methods to European ones.
 The Punjabi form and localization of Company paintings would be born from this increased interaction between European and Punjabi artists.
 Thus, Pahari-influenced traditional miniature paintings began to be surmounted by European-influenced Company school paintings.
 Lahori and Amritsari artists increasingly abandoned using the traditional Indic medium of gouache for watercolour techniques.
 The Company school was less-developed in Punjab and Kashmir as compared to other regions of India by this time as the Sikh Empire was only annexed by the British in 1849, meaning European and Western artistic influences were mostly introduced at a later date compared to other areas of the subcontinent which were annexed years earlier.

 Equestrian painting of Maharaja Ranjit Singh of the Sikh Empire, titled 'Randjiit Sing Baadour, Roi de Lahore', by Alfred de Dreux, 1838.
 A French flag can be seen in the background to the right.
 Kept in the Louvre Museum.
 Originally commissioned by Jean-Baptiste Ventura and presented to King Louis-Philippe of France.